-Whoever wants to be healthy, has to achieve high performance, feels stressed, or regularly engages in sport should have an optimum selection of vitamins, minerals and trace elements.
-The body cannot produce these vital nutrients by itself.
-We must supply these daily via healthy nutrition.
-Do I have healthy eating habits?
-Is my nourishment situation with these important vital substances sufficient?
+Whoever wants to be healthy, has to deliver high performance, senses stress, or regularly takes part in sport requires optimal provision of vitamins, minerals and trace elements.
+The body cannot produce these vital nutrients itself.
+We have to supplement our diet daily with healthy nutrition.
+Is my diet?
+Do I sufficiently provide these important vital nutrients?

-We can determine your individual nourishment status by a vital substance blood analysis (vitamin check) and, based on this analysis, offer you a nutrition plan tailored to your individual needs.
-The vitamin analysis is useful in connection with many diseases, susceptibility to infection, decline in performance, during a weight reduction diet, and for athletes.
+By means of a vital substance blood analysis (vitamin check) we can determine your individual dietary intake status and, on this basis, then advise you specifically and develop your individual nutritional plan.
+The vitamin analysis is particularly useful in connection with many diseases, susceptibility to infection, declining performance, during a weight reduction diet, or with persons engaging in sport.

-Here we utilize whole blood analysis for the exact determination of trace elements, such as selenium and zinc, and certain minerals which occur primarily intracellularly.
-This whole blood analysis is performed only by a few specialized laboratories.
-The results of these micronutrient analyses frequently indicate a deficiency of vital vitamins and nutrients, even with apparently healthy eating habits.
+Here, we utilise whole blood analysis in order to allow the exact determination of trace elements such as selenium and zinc and certain minerals found mostly intracellularly.
+Only a few laboratories specialising in this method are able to perform a whole blood analysis.
+The results of these micronutrient analyses frequently show a deficiency of vital vitamins and nutrients, even for apparently healthy nutrition.

 The statutory health insurances do not cover the costs of this special diagnostic method.
 The patient must therefore pay for the vitamin check himself or herself.
 Depending on the scope of the examination, as a rule these costs lie between 300 and 500 Euros for the first measurement.